pacahon/slideshare/README.md

 # python-slideshare

 Inspired by https://github.com/cleder/slideshare

-py3 compatible implementation of Slideshare API
+Python 3 compatible implementation of Slideshare API with python `requests` module.

+WIP!!!
+Don't try to use it on production.

 ## How to use